The Experimental Program to Stimulate Competitive Research

 Aroostook County has experienced a considerable decline in farm acreage since its peak in the 1940’s.
 While some of this land was converted to tree farms or other uses, much of it remains idle, in some stage of succession, or is mowed annually to maintain future land use potential.
 Many see this idle acreage as opportunity for current or future economic development, either through energy crops or increased production of food and feed crops in the future.

-During Year 5 of EPSCoR research, the team will collate its findings from the previous year and create a comprehensive assessment of the feasibility of grass biomass production in central Aroostook County.
-During the last grant year, the team quantified the land resource using GIS and satellite imagery, conducted economic analyses, opened a dialogue with stakeholders, surveyed landowners, and assessed economic, production and ecological factors.
+During Year 5 of EPSCoR research, the team collated its findings from the previous year and created a comprehensive assessment of the feasibility of grass biomass production in central Aroostook County.
+The team had previously quantified the land resource using GIS and satellite imagery, conducted economic analyses, opened a dialogue with stakeholders, surveyed landowners, and assessed economic, production and ecological factors.

-Using an analysis of historical land use patterns and current land use based on high-precision GIS mapping, both done during the last grant year, the team will engage a variety of local stakeholders to think about future land use changes.
-Outreach will consist of public presentations and forums, convening an advisory group of important stakeholders, and a variety of smaller reports that will be made available on the University's website.
-A major effort will focus on completing a 12-lesson unit for K-12 teachers and working directly with a group of three to four teachers and three high school students to implement the curriculum.
+Using an analysis of historical land use patterns and current land use based on high-precision GIS mapping, the team engaged a variety of local stakeholders to think about future land use changes.
+Outreach consisted of public presentations and forums, convening an advisory group of important stakeholders, and a variety of smaller reports.
+A major effort focused on completing a 12-lesson unit for K-12 teachers and working directly with a group of three to four teachers and three high school students to implement the curriculum.

-This year's team, led by Dr. Jason Johnston, Assistant Professor of Wildlife Ecology, includes Dr. Andrew Plant, Assistant Professor at the University of Maine Cooperative Extension; Dr. Kimberly Sebold, Associate Professor of History at UMPI; Dr. David Vail, the Adams Catlin Professor of Economics, Emeritus, at Bowdoin College; and Dr. Chunzeng Wang, Associate Professor of Earth and Environmental Science at UMPI.
+The team, led by Dr. Jason Johnston, Assistant Professor of Wildlife Ecology, included Dr. Andrew Plant, Assistant Professor at the University of Maine Cooperative Extension; Dr. Kimberly Sebold, Associate Professor of History at UMPI; Dr. David Vail, the Adams Catlin Professor of Economics, Emeritus, at Bowdoin College; and Dr. Chunzeng Wang, Associate Professor of Earth and Environmental Science at UMPI.

-As in past years, the team is collaborating with many state and regional stakeholders and will be hiring several undergraduate and high school students to help in conducting this research.
+As in other grant years, the team collaborated with many state and regional stakeholders and hired several undergraduate and high school students to help conduct research.